PraneethSatish/Praneeth_BSE_Portfolio/index.md

 - I am planning to finish my main project by the 3rd week.
 Modifications will be tough, and will take at least 2 weeks to complete.

 # Schematics

+This diagram at the top shows the inner workings of my plant monitoring and self watering system and how it will look.
+This wiring diagram taught me how to connect the wires in the right place.
+This screenshot shows my CAD design for my 3d print.
+The blynk setup is how I run a water motor.

 <img width="1562" height="500" alt="image" src="https://github.com/user-attachments/assets/49f7b9c0-5fda-4124-a5d6-da3216c4634e" />
 <img width="410" height="405" alt="Screenshot 2026-07-09 at 4 07 17 PM" src="https://github.com/user-attachments/assets/8a3e47f8-7629-4d64-8fce-e74664d25a7b" />
 <img width="700" height="600" alt="image" src="https://github.com/user-attachments/assets/49232e0e-5db5-4dd8-85e1-0ae113b99997" />

-This diagram at the top shows the inner workings of my plant monitoring and self watering system and how it will look.
-This wiring diagram taught me how to connect the wires in the right place.
-This screenshot shows my CAD design for my 3d print.

 # Code
-Here's where you'll put your code.
-The syntax below places it into a block of code.
-Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.

 ```c++
 #define BLYNK_TEMPLATE_ID "TMPL2D3vwtsqU"